 Santa Monica College

+Lisa Grant Ludwig

+University of California, Irvine

 Abstract

 GPS and UAVSAR observations of the 2010 M 7.2 El Mayor – Cucupah earthquake indicate a pattern of substantial deformation and sympathetic fault slip associated with the rupture.
 A series of conjugate left-lateral faults slipped in associate with the earthquake and continued to slip into December 2010.
 A right-lateral step over developed to the northwest of the mainshock rupture, which connects the Laguna Salada and Elsinore faults.
 Slip on this step over occurred at a depth of 2-10 km and also continued postseismically.
 Further northeast the Superstition Hills fault slipped 2 cm at the surface during and the Imperial Fault slipped 4 cm.
 The pairs of data that make up the UAVSAR interferogram were collected in October 2009 and April 2011, so it is not possible to determine whether these right lateral slip events occurred during the event.
 The UAVSAR data show a regional elliptical fringe pattern across the Imperial Valley that is generally matched by a broad pattern of uplift observed in the GPS data.
 About 2 cm of uplift occurred in the Salton Trough surrounding the mainshock and an additional 7 mm of uplift occurred in the April – July 2010 timeframe in the southern part of the Imperial Valley.
 The GPS station closest to the rupture subsided during the earthquake, but began uplifting in March 2011.
 The uplift pattern and conjugate sets of faults may indicate leaky transform faulting in the Salton Trough.